-Greenway Technologies, Inc. says that Mabert LLC, a company controlled by Greenway Director, Kevin Jones, which also acts as agent for the Company's lenders, has acquired the INFRA Technology Group's gas to liquids (GTL) plant and entire 5.2-acre site, plant and equipment. including INFRA's proprietary Fischer-Tropsch reactor system and operating license agreement.
-Greenway and Mabert have also agreed in principle to enter into a joint venture whereby GWTI.
-Mabert and a third party investment group will jointly
+Greenway Technologies, Inc. says that Mabert LLC, a company controlled by Greenway Director, Kevin Jones, which also acts as agent for the Company's lenders, has acquired the INFRA Technology Group's gas to liquids (GTL) plant and at Wharton, Texas.
+Mabert has bought the entire 5.2-acre site, plant and equipment, including INFRA's proprietary Fischer-Tropsch reactor system and operating license agreement.
+Greenway and Mabert have also agreed in principle to enter into a joint venture whereby GWTI, Mabert and a third party investment group will jointly fund and participate in plant operations going forward.